isomerpages/nlb-eyeonasia/events/upcoming-events/_posts/2021-07-21-post-a-perspective-of-kazakhstans-social-environment-and-economic-opportunities.md

 **6.00 pm – 7.00 pm (Singapore Time)**

-**Conducted via Zoom  - Register <a href="https://www.eventbrite.sg/e/eye-on-asia-managing-and-protecting-intellectual-property-in-asia-registration-147924140085" target="_blank">here</a>**
+**Conducted via Zoom  - Register <a href="https://www.eventbrite.sg/e/a-perspective-of-kazakhstans-social-environment-and-economic-opportunities-registration-161744802057" target="_blank">here</a>**

 This webinar is organised in collaboration with <a href="https://globalconnect.sbf.org.sg/" target="_blank">GlobalConnect@SBF</a>.

+This webinar is also supported by SkillsFuture Singapore in line with [SkillsFuture Month 2021](https://skillsfuturemonth.sg/){:target="_blank"}.

 ### **About the Speaker**